 Pursuant to GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, the District recognized deferred outflows of resources related to other postemployment benefits and deferred inflows of resources related to other postemployment benefits in the District-wide financial statements.
 Further information regarding the deferred outflows of resources and deferred inflows of resources can be found at Note 10.
-At June 30, 2019, total deferred outflows related to other postemployment benefits was \$123,279 and the District did not have deferred inflows related to other postemployment benefits.
+At June 30, 2020, total deferred outflows related to other postemployment benefits was \$596,829 and total deferred inflows related to other postemployment benefits was \$702,482.